 |---|---|

-Here’s what most Barcelona travel guides bury in paragraph four: Gaudí didn’t build Casa Batlló from scratch.
-The city denied the demolition permit for the original 1877 structure, so he had to transform what existed — structural walls, floor plates, and all.
+Here is what most Barcelona guides bury in paragraph four — Gaudí did not build Casa Batlló from scratch.
+The city denied the demolition permit for the original 1877 structure, so he had to transform what existed: structural walls, floor plates and all.

 What he produced under those constraints is arguably more revealing of his intelligence than any of his new-build projects.
 The polychrome facade, the light-engineered courtyard, the entirely curvilinear interior — none of it was inevitable.
 All of it was a solution to a problem.

-That’s the frame that makes everything inside more interesting.
+That is the frame that makes everything inside more interesting.
 Keep it in mind as you walk through.
+To see how this single building sits within Gaudí’s seven UNESCO works across the city, the Gaudí route itinerary sequences them with real times and prices.

-Gaudí didn’t decorate.
-He designed systems where structure, light, symbolism, and technical function operated simultaneously.
-At Casa Batlló, each formal decision has a rationale that goes well beyond aesthetics.
-Understanding that transforms what you see.
+Gaudí did not decorate.
+He designed systems where structure, light, symbolism and technical function operated simultaneously.
+At Casa Batlló, each formal decision has a rationale that goes well beyond aesthetics, and understanding that transforms what you see.

 - The bony columns and skull-shaped balconies — the remains of the dragon’s victims